 - 2004 – “Pacific Cycle Inc.” becomes a part of “Dorel Industries”.

 Today Schwinn is a bicycle building icon.
 And this status is well-deserved.
 Name a person who haven’t heard about Schwinn’s legendary models – Aerocycle, Paramount, Phantom, Varsity and Sting-Ray?
-They have become an integral part of cycling history, inscribing the name Schwinn in the ranks of the world’s best brands.
+They have become an integral part of cycling history, inscribing Schwinn’s name in ranks of world’s best brands.

 It took a couple of years to start a mass production of mountain bikes, which was organized by Gary Fisher, Tom Ricci and Joe Breeze.

-Today, Schwinn is one of the leaders in the bicycle industry.
+Today, Schwinn is one of the leaders in cycling industry.
 It produces stylish, high-quality bikes, which bring joy both to adults and children.
 Schwinn is a legend embodied with help of innovations and technologies.

 Schwinn bicycles are designed to ensure that regardless of age and physical abilities, you will experience the sheer pleasure of riding.
 The company is represented by a complete line of bicycles that meet the needs of riders around the world – from simple kids bikes to racing models participating in the Tour de France races.